BR STANDARD CLASS 2 TANK PROJECT – 84030

 Since the untimely death of John, who with Stan Ponting led the team working on the project for over 12 years, a new team has been formed led by Chris Wren and Brian Turner.
 Tony Sullivan, who was in the party that visited Woodham’s scrap yard in Barry and was instrumental in securing the engine for the Bluebell, is still a keen member of the working group looking after all the funds and administration.

-To keep the flow of information on the progress of the project to all of our loyal supporters and contributors to our funds this new project page has been set up and regular updates will be added as progress is made.
+To keep the flow of information on the progress of the project to all of our loyal supporters and contributors to our funds this new project page has been set up and regular updates are being added as progress is made.

 A project update and September Newsletter is now available as a PDF download.